- Looking to expand your VST library but short on cash?

 It’s vital for mixing and it’s no stretch to say that the music we love would sound flat and lifeless without it.

 We’ve rounded up 6 great free EQ VSTs that you can grab right now, so you can get your tone into shape without eating into your budget.
-The 6 best free EQs we feel deserve a mention in 2020 are:
+The 6 best free EQs we feel deserve a mention today are: